willbernst/willbernst/README.md

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning .NET CORE
+:books: I’m currently learning about automated testing

 ## About me
 <div>